microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 ## <a id="automation"></a>Automation

+You can run a SARIF-producing analysis tool by hand at any time, examine the resulting log file in a text editor or in a SARIF viewer, and use the results to improve your code.
+But SARIF goes beyond "manual" usage scenarioes with features that support its usage in large teams with elaborate, automated engineering processes.

 ## Notes

 <a id="note-1"></a>1.
 CAUTION: `message` objects appear throughout the SARIF format, not just in `result` objects.